-There are indeed some very high-class residential areas in Minato City, such as the “Jonan Gozan” part of Takanawa, Shirokanedai where Platinum Don Quijote stands in front of the station and El Cantare’s chalk palace sits, and the embassy areas around Azabu and Roppongi, but if you look at the rest of Minato City, you will find that it is a very downtown area.
+Indeed, there are some very high-class residential areas in Minato City, such as the “Jonan Gozan” part of Takanawa, Shirokanedai where Platinum Don Quijote stands in front of the station and El Cantare’s chalk palace sits, and the embassy areas around Azabu and Roppongi, but if you look at the rest of Minato, you will find that it is a very downtown area.

 In particular, the area from the Yamanote Line to the seaside is littered with high tower apartments where highly paid employees of commercial TV stations and their affiliated companies live, giving the area an extremely “mistaken” feeling.
 However, it used to be a cold warehouse district and a place of work for dock workers.

 If you look closely, you will find that in Azabu and Takanawa, there are modest areas with small wooden houses densely built in the hollows behind temples, as if they were prewar downtowns, and there are also many Tokyo metropolitan residences all over the ward.
-Kamikyo kappe people should not be too quick to make snap judgments based only on the surface of this land.
+People should not be too quick to make snap judgements based only on the surface of this land.

-Minato-ku has a high percentage of wealthy foreigners due to a large number of embassies around the world.
+Minato-ku has a high percentage of wealthy foreigners due to the large number of embassies in the area.
 Kinokuniya, a high-end supermarket on Aoyama-dori, was originally the first imported food supermarket after the war, created because of the presence of the U.S. military, and began its history of providing food to Americans living in Washington Heights (now Yoyogi Park), which was occupied by the Occupation forces immediately after the war.
 And “National Azabu” near Hiroo Station also served the embassy staff.

 The other distinctive features of Minato-ku are the commercial TV stations and their affiliated companies, and the tower apartments where celebrities and other people live, but overall, the majority of residents are highly elite-minded people who are far removed from the common people.
 The low-income class who live in the metropolitan housing or wooden apartments in the hollows of Minato Ward, which are relatively common here and there, are not so much in the picture.